joinmassive/blog/internet-without-ads/README.markdown

 WebAssembly binary format).
 Publishers could install the miner on their sites as an ad or paywall replacement and **up to 40 thousand publishers** did<sup><a href="#references">41</a></sup>.

-The company created a bigger problem by failing to require user permission or limit CPU and energy consumption, though, and most Coinhive-enabled sites ended up being illegitimate or compromised (Salon was a rare exception<sup><a href="#references">42</a></sup>).
+The company created a more serious problem by failing to require user permission or limit CPU and energy consumption, though, and most Coinhive-enabled sites ended up being illegitimate or compromised (Salon was a rare exception<sup><a href="#references">42</a></sup>).
 These sites were effectively engaged in drive-by mining, which fueled a new malware classification called “cryptojacking”.

 To prevent this problem, Massive enforces prominent user opt-in and usage controls and reasonable consumption limits, both technically and legally: